fox-archives/glue/docs/details.md

 1. When first invoking Glue, it looks for an `actions.bootstrap.*` and a `commands.bootstraps.*` file in the Glue store, setting their contents to `$GLUE_ACTIONS_BOOTSTRAP` and `$GLUE_COMMANDS_BOOTSTRAP`, respectively

 2. If a task is specified through the `cmd` subcommand, it looks for that task in the `.glue/commands`, then `.glue/commands/auto` directories of your project.
 If none are found, it displays an error.
-See [Finding Scripts](## Finding Scripts) for more details
+See [Scripts](#scripts) for more details

 3. Assuming the task is found, the file is executed, and the `$GLUE_ACTIONS_BOOTSTRAP`, `$GLUE_COMMANDS_BOOTSTRAP`, and `$GLUE_IS_AUTO` variables are passed into the environment.
 The rest of the execution is now dependent on the user's Glue store

-## About Scripts
+## Scripts

 Glue's process of finding and executing scripts makes script-writing easy to extend, modify, and compose.
-This functionality is only for scripts in the `commands (not `actions`) directory.
+This functionality is only for scripts in the `commands` (not `actions`) directory.

 A meta task is a combination of a Project Type, a Task, and a When.
 Not all components need to be present and not all compositional variations are valid